 With the distinction between commitments and entitlements on board, and the example of Restall's and Ripley's normative pragmatic bilateralism in mind, we are in a position to get a clearer view of the phenomenon that led Harman to distinguish reason relations such as implication from reasoning practices such as inferring in the sense of accepting or rejecting some conclusion on the basis of accepting a set of premises.
-Put in our terms, he points out in effect that the implication Γ A need not entitle one who is committed and entitled to accept all of Γ to accept A, even though the implication implicitly commits him to it.
-For the interlocutor might have much better reason Δ #A against A than Γ provides for it.
-If the interlocutor is also committed and entitled to accept all of Δ , then $\Gamma \mid \sim A$ precludes entitlement to reject A and $\Delta \# A$ precludes entitlement to accept it.
+Put in our terms, he points out in effect that the implication $\Gamma \succ A$ need not entitle one who is committed and entitled to accept all of Γ to accept A, even though the implication implicitly commits him to it.
+For the interlocutor might have much better reason against A-since $\Delta #A$ -than Γ provides for it.
+If the interlocutor is also committed and entitled to accept all of Δ , then $\Gamma \succ A$ precludes entitlement to reject A and $\Delta #A$ precludes entitlement to accept it.
 Each explicitly precludes entitlement to the commitment that the other implicitly requires.
 The reason relations determine that one may not draw both conclusions, for one is never entitled both to accept and to reject A. That position is "out of bounds."
 Commitments to which one otherwise would be entitled can have that entitlement undercut by collateral incompatible commitments.
 But the colliding implications and incompatibilities only preclude joint entitlements.
-They do not say what individual commitments you should accept or reject, what attitudes one should adopt or revise in response to that normative constraint, in the particular practical context of a determinate set of prior commitments.
-The important basic lesson Harman teaches about relations of implication and incompatibility merely constraining rather than dictating reasoning practices-how one ought to adopt further attitudes in the light of their rational relations to one's antecedent attitudes-does not at all turn on specifically contrapositive forms of reasoning from implications, and can easily arise in their absence.
-(The stripped-down dialogic practices sketched in Section VII below, which forbid revision of commitments but track the fluctuating entitlements that result from their accumulation are a case in point.)
+They do not say what individual commitments one should accept or reject, what attitudes one should adopt or revise in response to that normative constraint, in the particular practical context of a determinate set of prior commitments.
+The important basic lesson Harman teaches about relations of implication and incompatibility merely constraining rather than dictating reasoning practices-how one ought to adopt further attitudes in the light of their rational relations to one's antecedent attitudes-does not at all turn on the specifically contrapositive forms of reasoning from implications that he uses to illustrate the point, and can easily arise in their absence.